JRHB314/VBCS-Integration/README.md

 Your new Application should open automatically.
 On the left, hit the computer icon for Web Apps, then the plus sign to create a new Web App.
 Name it, then hit Create. <br>
 ![](/images/11.png)<br>
 <br>
-Expand flows, then main, then click on main-start. <br>
-This will show a blank page in the center, with a components bar to the left, and a customization bar on the right.<br>
+A blank page will open in the center, with a components bar to the left, and a customization bar on the right.<br>
 ![](/images/14.png)<br>
 <br>
 <h3> STEP TWO: Customize Web App </h3>